Corruption watchdog slams Chinese firms' lack of transparency

 Transparency International said public disclosure of anti-bribery measures "confirms a company's commitment to ethical conduct" and made it easier for the public to monitor them.

-Emirates Airline EMIRA.UL, which is state-owned, came first in the category for organisational transparency, followed by Johnson Electric Holdings Ltd (0179.HK) of China and Malaysian state energy company Petronas PETRA.UL.
+Emirates Airline, which is state-owned, came first in the category for organisational transparency, followed by Johnson Electric Holdings Ltd of China and Malaysian state energy company Petronas.

 Emirates, Johnson Electric and Petronas were not immediately available to comment.